-Statement of Practice 5.3: Rating systematically promotes a vision for social and emotional developmental health that is connected to learning experiences and re esults in building a safer and healthier environment for families, teachers and students.
+Rating systematically promotes a vision for social and emotional developmental health that is connected to learning experiences and re esults in building a safer and healthier environment for families, teachers and students.
 Highly Effective a) All school constituents can articulate a shared understanding of skills and behaviors that demonstrate social and emotional developmental health and how those behaviors are linked and lead to academic success. b) There is a rigorous and coherent curriculum/program in place that teaches supports and measures social and emotional developmental health for students that results in all students demonstrating these skills and articulating a sense of belonging and ownership in the school community. c) There is a deliberate professional development plan that builds adult capacity to facilitate learning experiences and to support social and emotional developmental health for all students, resulting in a safe and healthy environment that is conducive to learning across the school community and impacts student academic success.
 Effective a) All school constituents can articulate the skills and behaviors that demonstrate social and emotional developmental health and lead to academic success. b) There is a curriculum/program in place that teaches supports and measures social and emotional developmental health for students that results in a significant number of students demonstrating these skills. c) There is professional development in place that builds adult capacity in supporting students' social and emotional developmental health that result in a safe, respectful learning community. \boxtimes Developing a) The school is developing an understanding of the skills and behaviors connected to social and emotional developmental health and how those behaviors are linked to academic success. b) The school is developing a curriculum/program to teach, support, and measure social and emotional developmental health for students, or there is a curriculum in place that is not clearly aligned to defined outcomes. c) The school is developing supports to build adult capacity in terms of supporting students' social and emotional developmental health.
-Ineffective a) The school has not identified skills and behaviors connected to social and emotional developmental health. b) The school does not have a curriculum or program in place to support social and emotional developmental health. c) The school does not provide professional development to support staff and faculty in supporting the social and emotional developmental health of students. determine Check all th Classroom Observations - # Visited: Documents Reviewed: Interviews with Students - #: Interviews with Support Staff - #: Interviews with Teachers - #: 35 If the SOP rating is Effective, Developing or Ineffective, please provide a response in the areas below.
-Actions in this area to be taken to improve the identified subgroup(s) student performance levels.
-The school is developing a written curriculum/program to teach, support, and measure social and emotional developmental health for students, or there is a curriculum in place that is not clearly aligned to defined outcomes.
+Ineffective a) The school has not identified skills and behaviors connected to social and emotional developmental health. b) The school does not have a curriculum or program in place to support social and emotional developmental health. c) The school does not provide professional development to support staff and faculty in supporting the social and emotional developmental health of students. dicate the evidence used to e the rating.
+Classroom Observations - # Visited: Documents Reviewed: Interviews with Students - #: Interviews with Support Staff - #: Interviews with Teachers - #: 35 If the SC OP rating is Effective, De eveloping or Ineffective, please provide a response in the areas below.
+Actions in this area to be taken to Our school is using the Second Step Anti Bullying Curriculum in all classrooms to teach, support, and improve t the identified subgroup(s) measure social and emotional developmental health for students student performance levels.
 Describe the district resources to be used to implement the actions in this area to improve the identified subgroup(s) student performance levels.
 District support to align a curriculum from pre-k-grade 5 (elementary schools) for social and emotional developmental health.
-Describe the professional development activities planned to support the implementation of the actions in this area.
-Staff to be trained using a curriculum- (Sanctuary) for student social and emotional developmental health
+Additional school guidance counselor to assist in building Describe the professional development activities planned to support the implementation of the actions in this area.
+Staff and students to be trained using Second Step Anti Bullying Curriculum as well as implement community meetings using Sanctuarymodel for student social and emotional developmental health